 This would leave a dearth of able-bodied men back in Judah.
 Which is why Isaiah describes seven women fighting over a single eligible bachelor to claim as their husband so that they might not face the reproach of being unmarried in a patriarchal society.
 Isaiah describes the degree of their desperation by having them barter for a man by offering to provide their own food and clothing.
 In other words, they would be willing to reverse the normal roles in marriage by acting as the provider.

-The phrase, “in that day” repeatedly appears in the book of Isaiah, and can be a reference to the coming fall of Judah to the Babylonians.
+The phrase, “in that day” appears repeatedly in the book of Isaiah, and can be a reference to the coming fall of Judah to the Babylonians.
 But as we have seen before, the prophecies of this book carry a now/not yet aspect to them.
 They will be fulfilled in the not-so-distant future.
 In this case, it refers to the fall and destruction of Jerusalem in 586 BC to the Babylonians.
 But “in that day” also refers to a much more significant fulfillment to the prophecies of this book.
 There remain aspects of Isaiah’s prophetic pronouncements that remain unfulfilled, and the rest of this short chapter deal with that coming day.

 Up until this point in Isaiah’s book, the future described for Judah has been a bleak and foreboding one.
 It involves the wrath and judgment of God.
 It will include the fall of Judah to the Babylonians, but also even greater devastation and divine discipline that will come at a much later date – a time that has not yet come.

-But is verses 2-6, God reveals that the future for Judah is not all doom and gloom.
+And in verses 2-6, God reveals that the future for Judah is not all doom and gloom.
 While they will face His judgment, they will also enjoy His divine favor.
 God has a glorious future in store for them, in spite of all their unfaithfulness and their refusal to place their trust in Him.
 And it seems perfectly clear that this promise from God remains unfulfilled.
 It has not yet taken place.
 Isaiah writes:

 In that day the branch of the Lord shall be beautiful and glorious, and the fruit of the land shall be the pride and honor of the survivors of Israel. – Isaiah 4:2 ESV